Accreditation and Licenses

-- Between 2011 and 2015 (latest numbers available), the retention rate was 76% for all campus students (as calculated by MEAC).
+- Between 2012 and 2016 (latest numbers available), the average retention rate was 76% for all campus students (as calculated by MEAC).

 - Between 2012 and 2016 (latest numbers available), the average retention rate was 70% for all community students (as calculated by MEAC).

-- Thirty-three percent of full-time, first-time students who started the program returned the next year (as calculated by IPEDS).
+- One hundred percent of full-time, first-time students who started the program returned the next year (as calculated by IPEDS).
 Learn more.

 Completion/Graduation and Transfer Out Rates

 - Students beginning the program between 2009 and 2013 (latest numbers available), the completion rate was 42% for all campus students and 54% for all community students (as calculated by MEAC).

 - Twenty-five percent of students graduate within three years (as calculated by IPEDS).